jordiagv/project1_datascientist_nanodegree/README.md

             level -= 1
             up_limit -= step
 ```
-Apply the function and create a consolidate dataframe with all the listings data and the ocupation percentage
+Apply the function and create a consolidate dataframe with all the listings data and the ocupation percentage categoric
 ```
 # Apply function
 boston_occupation["occupation_percentage_categoric"] = boston_occupation["occupation_percentage"].apply(lambda x: percentage_to_categorical(x,3))